 PayPal has a whole portal for benefits relating to Covid-19, including guides to help you manage your money during uncertain times like the pandemic, information about flexible working arrangements that can help facilitate staff caring for family members, at-home learning resources, and much more.

 Even when a company provides free coverage, it can be hard to know what you're getting with all the options.
-That's why PayPal, in addition to paying for coverage, also helps employees out with Stanford Navigator that helps employees research providers and health conditions, and make informed decisions about health care.
+That's why PayPal, in addition to paying for coverage, also helps employees out with Stanford Navigator which helps employees research providers and health conditions, and make informed decisions about health care.
+68% of employers now believe cover like this is the most important benefit a company can offer staff.

 Improving technology is everyone's job, particularly at a company like PayPal.
 That's why they offer education programs to really get ahead, like the Emerging Leadership Program and Technology Leadership Program, a 2-year rotational program offered to qualified superstar technologists.